 - Whisk about ¼ of the beaten egg whites into the other egg mixture, then gently fold in the rest with a spatula.
 Fold by scraping round the edges of the bowl, then cutting through the center.
 Keep folding until there are no clumps of egg white, and the batter looks foamy.

-- Carefully remove the hot ramekins from the water and let cool on a wire rack for about 20 minutes.
+- Carefully remove the hot ramekins from the water and let them cool on a wire rack for about 20 minutes.

 - Dust the tops of the cakes with icing sugar using a small sieve.
 Serve the cakes warm.